Autodesk Vault environments give users the possibility to submit Jobs while they work with their files, but they are not always processed immediately.

 As a result, it often happens that they either fail or don’t produce the expected results if users continue to work with their files in Vault.

-To prevent these problems, this event script helps for example in the following situations:
+To prevent these problems, this client customization helps for example in the following situations:

 When new file versions are created after jobs have been submitted for that file, many Autodesk jobs simply fail.

 A common error that you can then see is e.g. “Sync properties not allowed on non-tip versions”.

 Autodesk recommends “Administrators can ignore, delete, or filter out this type of error.”